belindamo/quartz/content/🧪/Experiment Proposals/Explainable Protocols for 2x+ Retention Improvements to Human Long-Term Memory.md

 Another difference is that CRUD can be built to be quite reliable for computers.
 For example, if I store a key-value pair of `( favorite_fruit, mango )` then READ with the query  `favorite_fruit` will always return `mango`, until I call UPDATE.
 Human memory is a bit messier than that!

-# Implementation Plan: A shared schema between mutual explainable human memory (MEHM) and mutually explainable computer memory (MECM)
+# Implementation Plan: A shared schema between mutually explainable human memory (MEHM) and mutually explainable computer memory (MECM)

 ## Definitions
 Let's define a few terms first: